 At this stage, there is greater emphasis on student responsibility for their own self-directed study time, their independence and resilience.
 This along with the support of their tutor and subject teachers, provides our students with the stepping stone required for their transition to University, Apprenticeship or the World of Work.
 At Key Stage 5, we typically have 8 to 10 students per year group and 15 students is our maximum figure per class.
 Currently, we have 5-8 students in each subject lesson.

-The Advanced Levels consist of a rigorous programme of study and are recognised worldwide as an excellent means of entry to university.
-Most of the AS courses are studied in Year 12 and each course is the first part of the full A level.
-The second part, called A2, is normally studied in Year 13.
-Many students finish with three or four full A levels.
+The A Level programme consists of a rigorous programme of study, which is recognised worldwide as an excellent means of entry to university.
 Most universities require the equivalent of three good Advanced Level passes for entry.

 A Level study is a good academic option for students from all over the World.
 The smaller class sizes at ISCS guarantee individualised teaching and learning, support and advice that is intrinsic to students reaching their academic potential.